-This Title I Compact has been jointly developed with parents and outlines how parents, the entire school staff, and students will share the responsibility for improved student academic achievement and the means by which the school and parents will build and develop a partnership to help children achieve the State's high academic standards.
+This Castelar Elementary Title I Compact has been jointly developed with parents and outlines how parents, the entire school staff, and students will share the responsibility for improved student academic achievement and the means by which the school and parents will build and develop a partnership to help children achieve the State's high academic standards.
 At the annual parent-teacher conferences, the compact shall be discussed as it relates to the individual child's achievement.

-As a School we will...
+As a School we will:

 - 1. Provide high-quality curriculum and instruction in a supportive and effective learning environment to enable children to meet the challenging state academic achievement standards. - 2.
 Regularly communicate with parents on their child's progress. - 3.
 Provide a safe and secure learning environment where students are treated with respect. - 4.
-Provide student resources and activities that support their academic progress. - 5.
-Demonstrate professional behavior and positive attitude.
+Offer opportunities throughout the year to discuss student progress and share evidence of learning. - 5.
+Provide students books and homework assignments that support their academic progress.

-As a Parent / Caring Adult I will...
+As a Parent/Caring Adult I will:

 - 1. Communicate and work with teachers and school staff on an ongoing basis to be involved and support my child's learning. - 2.
-Support my child's learning -- volunteer in their classroom; participate, as appropriate, in decisions related to their education, guide positive use of extracurricular time. - 3.
-Provide a quiet place and time to do homework and encourage my child to complete it. - 4.
-Make sure my child is at school every day and on time, unless he/she is sick. - 5.
-Make sure my child gewts at least 9-11 hours of sleep to maximize learning. - 6.
-Monitor and regulate time spent on technology and social media. - 7.
+Support my child's learning volunteer in their classroom; participate, as appropriate, in decisions related to their education, guide positive use of extracurricular time. - 3.
+Make sure my child is at school everyday and on time ready to learn by 8:55 a.m. - 4.
+Make sure my child reads and complete homework everyday. - 5.
+Limit the time my child is on their iPad and make sure it gets fully charged for school. - 6.
 Encourage my child to treat everyone with respect at all times.

-As a Student I will ...
+As a Student I will: